squint-cljs/squint/doc/dev/hamt.md

   a bigger string-hash cache, and years of tuning.
 The composite-key case, the reason this module exists, already favors hamt.js.

+## ham-scripted (cnuernber) comparison

+github.com/cnuernber/ham-scripted ports the ham-fisted BitmapTrie design to JS (goog.module, driven from CLJS).
+Same 32-way bitmap trie, different trunk decisions worth stealing:

+- Owner tokens instead of dual method families.
+Every node carries `owner`;
+  ops copy only when `node.owner != nowner` (`setOwner`).
+One `assoc` implementation serves both modes: persistent = `shallowClone` (new owner, copy-on-write path), transient = repeated `mutAssoc` on one owner (in-place).
+Clojure's edit-token, generalized.
+Adopting this would give our transients real node editing without porting the CLJS `inode-assoc!` duplicate family.
+- LeafNode per entry storing `{k, v, hashcode, nextNode}`.
+Key hash cached per entry, so node splits never rehash keys (our spill path rehashes, which walks composite keys deeply).
+Collisions are a `nextNode` chain in the leaf, no HashCollisionNode class.
+The leaf doubles as the map entry during iteration, zero per-entry allocation.
+Costs one object per entry vs CLJS packed arrays.
+- Two node classes total (BitmapNode + LeafNode), no ArrayNode dense upgrade.
+Node arrays over-allocate to the next power of two, so owned in-place inserts often skip copying.
+- Hash provider ({hash, equals}) is a constructor parameter per map, not module-global.
+Enables identity maps and custom key semantics cheaply.
+- Strings hash with cyrb53, single pass, uncached, vs our murmur3 plus 1024-entry cache that resets under churn.
+Numeric keys mix directly.
+His
+  README: moving the numeric case ahead of protocol dispatch in cljs.core/ hash is 5x on numbers.
+Our typeof switch already does this.
+- Ships a mapProxy (property-access Proxy facade), same idea as obj-view.
+- Also ships a mutable java-style HashTable behind the same interface: 5x faster than the trie for build-heavy jobs (frequencies).
+Reduction-first API throughout (reduceLeaves, group-by-reducer).

+Read: if transients start to matter, switch to owner tokens rather than porting CLJS inode-assoc!.
+If composite-key workloads dominate, per-leaf cached hashcodes pay for themselves at split time.

 ## Limitations / next steps

 - Transients do path copying (correct, not fast).
 Port node editing for